Seven Steps for Successful Life Transitions©

 1) What is the hardest thing to forgive regarding this person or situation?
 Why?

 2) How will your lack of forgiveness affect your life in the future?

 3) What is causing you not to forgive?

 4) How will your life improve if you do forgive?

-Step 6: Review and Release
+Step 6: Reviewing and Releasing

 The Sixth Step gives you time to review your progress.
 You are preparing to fully release your memories, both positive and negative, as well as your dashed hopes, broken expectations and disappointments.
 If you feel resistance, go back and revisit some of the earlier steps.
 When you are ready, visualize the person having experiences that are meaningful and fulfilling.
-If you’re releasing a challenging situation, imagine events coming into alignment that allow for a smooth transition.
+If you are releasing a challenging situation, imagine events coming into alignment that allow for a smooth transition.
 See yourself happy and at peace in your new circumstances.